scorpionjacky/linux-kernel/boot/multiboot_2.md

 Table of Contents

-Some Tests
+- Some Tests
-Creating a Stack
+- Creating a Stack
-Multiboot check
+- Multiboot check
-CPUID check
+- CPUID check
-Long Mode check
+- Long Mode check
-Putting it together
+- Putting it together
-Paging
+- Paging
-Set Up Identity Paging
+- Set Up Identity Paging
-Enable Paging
+- Enable Paging
-The Global Descriptor Table
+- The Global Descriptor Table
-Loading the GDT
+- Loading the GDT
-What's next?
+- What's next?
-Footnotes
+- Footnotes

 No longer updated!
 You are viewing the a post of the first edition of “Writing an OS in Rust”, which is no longer updated.
-You can find the second edition here.
+You can find the second edition [here](https://os.phil-opp.com/second-edition/).

-In the previous post we created a minimal multiboot kernel.
-It just prints OK and hangs.
-The goal is to extend it and call 64-bit Rust code.
-But the CPU is currently in protected mode and allows only 32-bit instructions and up to 4GiB memory.
-So we need to set up Paging and switch to the 64-bit long mode first.
+In the [previous post](https://os.phil-opp.com/multiboot-kernel/) we created a minimal multiboot kernel.
+It just prints `OK` and hangs.
+The goal is to extend it and call 64-bit [Rust](https://www.rust-lang.org/) code.
+But the CPU is currently in [protected mode](https://en.wikipedia.org/wiki/Protected_mode) and allows only 32-bit instructions and up to 4GiB memory.
+So we need to set up *Paging* and switch to the 64-bit [long mode](https://en.wikipedia.org/wiki/Long_mode) first.

 I tried to explain everything in detail and to keep the code as simple as possible.
 If you have any questions, suggestions, or issues, please leave a comment or create an issue on Github.
-The source code is available in a repository, too.
+The source code is available in a [repository](https://github.com/phil-opp/blog_os/tree/first_edition_post_2/src/arch/x86_64), too.

 🔗Some Tests

 To avoid bugs and strange errors on old CPUs we should check if the processor supports every needed feature.
 If not, the kernel should abort and display an error message.
-To handle errors easily, we create an error procedure in boot.asm.
-It prints a rudimentary ERR: X message, where X is an error code letter, and hangs:
+To handle errors easily, we create an error procedure in `boot.asm`.
+It prints a rudimentary `ERR: X` message, where X is an error code letter, and hangs:

 ```asm
 ; Prints `ERR: ` and the given error code to screen and hangs.